cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 System 5

   : This sub-system maintains the 'ethos' of the system.
 It does acts as th @@ In terms of the Desiring Machine, System 5 comprises the Ideal and the processes of Critique, Desire and Meaning.
+An important point to make here

 Of course, pa